How does Microsoft make its billions? Microsoft revenue breakdown 2025

 - LinkedIn Recruiter + Job Solts - starts from $825/mo

-LinkedIn marketing solutions is basically a social media targeting tool.
+LinkedIn marketing solutions are basically a social media targeting tool.
 In this way, companies and their professionals can use it to match their sponsored content with the right audience.
-To provide a wider range of tools, the Marketing Solutions has 4 categories
+To provide a wider range of tools, Marketing Solutions has 4 categories

 - Ad